hammerheim-game/hammerheim-rules/5-warbands.md

 4 3 3 3 3 1 3 1 8

-Weapons/Armour: A Warrior-Priest may be equipped with weapons and armour chosen from the Witch Hunter Equipment list.
+Weapons/Armor: A Warrior-Priest may be equipped with weapons and armor chosen from the Witch Hunter Equipment list.
 Skills: The Warrior-priest may choose from Combat, Academic, & Strength when he gains a new skill.